-The Astrological Tarot Spread is based on houses of astrology.
+The Astrological Tarot Spread is based upon houses of astrology.
 This complicated spread takes several steps to understand.

-The first step is to interpret the card for each individual position in the spread.
+The first step is to interpret the tarot card for each individual position in the spread.

 The second step involves further examination of the main axes.
-Positions 1 & 7 show the relationship theme, #1 representing you, #7 your partner.
-Positions 4 & 10 indicate motion. #4 shows where you are, and #10 shows what you are moving towards.
+Positions 1 & 7 show the relationship theme, #1 representing the reader, #7 their partner.
+Positions 4 & 10 indicate motion. #4 indicates where the reader is now, and #10 suggests what they are moving towards.

 The third step involves breaking down the chart into triads according to their house elements.

-Positions 1, 5, & 9 represent the Fire triad, which shows about temperment and personal development.
+Positions 1, 5, & 9 represent the Fire triad, symbolizing temperament and personal development.

-Positions 2, 6, & 10 represent the Earth triad, which is concerned with materialism, money, and work.
+Positions 2, 6, & 10 represent the Earth triad, concerned with materialism, money, and work.

 Positions 3, 7, & 11 represent the Air triad, which has to do with thoughts, ideas, and connections with other people.

-Positions 4, 8, & 12 represent the Water triad, which is the realm of emotions, moods, intuition, and yearnings.
+Positions 4, 8, & 12 represent the Water triad, the realm of emotions, moods, intuition, and yearnings.

-Further, you may connect other patterns and correlations between certain numbers.
+Further, other patterns and correlations between certain numbers can be noted.
 Certain numbers such as the set of 5, 7, & 8 often speak about a particular theme.

 Your Astrological Reading